zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 Client network socket disconnected before secure TLS connection was established
 ```

-If you receive this message, go back to the Connection page and attempt to re-establish the connection.
+If you receive this message, go back to the _Connection_ page and attempt to re-establish the connection.
 If the connection cannot be established, restart the Wizard.

 ### Unable to continue with Wizard installation

-If you encounter strange behavior that prohibits you from continuing with wizard installation, we recommend you follow this procedure:
+If you encounter strange behavior that prohibits you from continuing with Wizard installation, we recommend you follow this procedure:

-1. View the Job output within the wizard.
+1. View the Job output within the Wizard.
 2. If the error is not clear from the Job output, view the output of the log file according to your platform:

     <details>